 - neighborhood enhancements such as sidewalks, street trees, gateway signage, street lights and traffic calming techniques;

 - parks, bikeways and multi-use trails;

-- public facilities such as City Hall, Senior Center, Public Services and technology; and
+- public facilities such as City Hall, the Portage Senior Center, Public Works, as well as technology; and

 - public safety facilities, vehicles and equipment.

 The CIP is an important implementation tool for various City of Portage planning efforts, such as:

 - The Comprehensive Plan, which addresses long-term goals and needs pertaining to land use, the transportation network, recreation and open space, natural/cultural resources, economy and market place, utility infrastructure and community facilities;